RetroDECK/ES-DE/INSTALL.md

 Don't forget to make the scripts executable (e.g. 'chmod 755 ./game_start_logging.sh').

-If we now start ES with the debug flag and launch a game, something like the following should show up in es_log.txt:
+If we now start ES-DE with the debug flag and launch a game, something like the following should show up in es_log.txt:

 ```
 Aug 05 14:19:24 Debug:  Scripting::fireEvent(): game-start "/home/myusername/ROMs/nes/Legend\ of\ Zelda,\ The.zip" "The Legend Of Zelda"